Knowing Someone Who Is Being Bullied

 Is someone you know being bullied?

 Bullying might be difficult to recognize, as it can happen when the person is alone.
 People who experience bullying might be scared to talk about it, or they might feel ashamed about being bullied.
 This could lead to them trying to hide what is going on.
-If you haven’t been present when a person is being hassled, some indications that he or she is being bullied are:
+If you haven’t been present when a person is being hassled, some indications that they are being bullied are:

 Lack of motivation